yupgup/jonitrythall.com/_posts/2024-09-22-raising-black-swallowtails.markdown

 layout: post
 title: 'Raising Black Swallowtails'
 description: 'The joys and challenges in raising and releasing black swallowtail butteflies.'
-featured_image: '/content/2024/09/all-swallowtails.jpeg'
+featured_image: '/content/2024/09/butterfly2.JPG'
 ---
-This past summer was my first time raising swallowtail butterflies, from eggs to the final release.
+This past summer was my first time raising black swallowtail butterflies, from eggs to the final release.
 Having only raised monarchs until this point, I was feeling a little out of my element and didn’t have high hopes.
 I started by planting parsley, one of several host plants adult butterflies will lay their eggs on, and waiting patiently.

 I wanted to document the process and my favorite pics here to reference next year, much like I did with my [monarch post](https://jonitrythall.com/raising-monarch-babies).